Regional Energy Coaches (REC) program Frequently Asked Questions (FAQ)

 Can the REC program support a project in any stage of development?

-Yes, REC coaches can support projects at various stages, from initial planning and feasibility studies to implementation and post-project evaluation.
+Yes, RECs can support projects at various stages, from initial planning and feasibility studies to implementation and post-project evaluation.

 What outcomes can I expect from participating in the REC program?